kbvss/SQL-Employee-Information/README.md

-# PortfolioProjects
+# SQL Employyee Information
-This repository holds the code and queries for each project I create
+This repository holds the code and queries for this project